PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 This goes to an item in the list, stores it in item, then runs any code inside fo the loop.
 In this case we print "item".

 When we print a variable we are *accessing* what it represents.
 We call the thing a variable represents its "value".
 So really variables just give us references to values.

+You'll notice the `:`, this does the same thing as a function, we have to indent our code after the `:` to show that it is inside of the loop.

 # Comments
 As a programmer we can leave comments in the code for other programmers to read, this is important to do as it helps others understand what our code is doing.